The Shadow over Innsmouth: Reception

 As L. Sprague de Camp noted, the action sections of Innsmouth are a departure for Lovecraft; the story's tense and memorable siege scene within the titular town's hotel reveals a flair in execution on a par with some of the most compelling chapters of R. L. Stevenson's Kidnapped.
 August Derleth called The Shadow over Innsmouth "a dark, brooding story, typical of Lovecraft at his best."
 Robert Weinberg praised it as "a well-written story".
 According to de Camp, Lovecraft distrusted his ability to narrate action, and the story is unusual in that Lovecraft includes sustained and effective action writing during the culmination of the events in Innsmouth.

-In online reviews and forums, although Lovecraft is celebrated for prose and horror-based elements, he is often criticised as an adherent of racist and xenophobic ideas.